 This is a view of the inside of the chamber, showing both the quality of the stonework and some of the mortar.

 The Canmore site continues, “All the masonry is of random rubble bound together by coarse lime-mortar.
 The age of this building is uncertain, but it may tentatively be ascribed to the 16th or 17th century.
 It seems too small to have been a permanent residence, and it is possible that it served as an outpost of Mingary Castle, securing the anchorage is Kilchoan Bay.
 In 1838 (New Statistical Account [NSA] 1845) it was described as ‘the remains of a very small tower, dignified by the name of “Castial due nan Clior”, the black Castle of the Minstrels.”

 For several reasons, it seems an unlikely fortification.
 No more than two or three soldiers could have occupied it, and even they would have found life very cramped.
 Further, it is hardly in a good defensive position.
-It’s at the back of the beach, the cliff top to its immediate west directly overlooks it and, even from its summit, it doesn’t have much of a view.
+It’s at the back of the beach, the cliff top to its immediate west directly overlooks it.
+Even if its function was simply as a lookout post, even from its summit, it doesn’t have much of a view.
 There are far better sites, at superior elevation and with sounder natural defences, within a short distance – for example, the cliff top at Maol Buidhe, at the SW end of Ormsaigbeg, which offers magnificent views across the Sound and as far west as Tiree.

 MEM Donaldson had a much better suggestion.
 She wrote that the ‘caisteal’ might have been the “abode of some ‘minstrel’ of solitary habit” who, in celebration of his skills, called his place a ‘castle’.
 Whatever it is, it’s worth a visit, not least so you can form your own opinion.